SAGAtheme/SAGAfont/README.md

 # SAGAfont
-Custom build of Iosevka used in various SAGA themes.
+Custom build of [Iosevka](https://github.com/be5invis/Iosevka) used in various SAGA themes.
+To install - clone the repo and place the files in `~/.fonts` or `~/.local/share/fonts` and run `fc-cache -v`.